ryansolid/component-register-extensions/README.md

 This library also exposes the CSS Polyfill directly with:

-## requestCSSId(key)
+## assignCSSId(element, key)

-Pass in a key and it will return a new or an existing identifier for that key to set on your element as element._cssId. withShadyCSS does this for you automatically for your custom elements.
+Pass in a element and key and it will assign a CSSId for the CSSPolyfill. withShadyCSS does this for you automatically for your custom elements.
 One limitation is this polyfill only supports a single style tag per shadowroot.

 ## applyCSSPolyfill